acbilson/chaos-content/gardens/faith/sermon-on-the-mount.md

 ## Intro 5:3-16

-How good is life for the powerless, because theirs is the kingdom of the skies

-How good is life for those who grieve, because they will be comforted

-How good is life for the unimportant, because they will inherit the land
+How good is life for the powerless, because theirs is the kingdom of the skies.
+How good is life for those who grieve, because they will be comforted.
+How good is life for the unimportant, because they will inherit the land.

-How good is life for those who hunger and thirst for right relationships, because they will be satisfied

-How good is life for those who show mercy, because they will be shown mercy

-How good is life for the pure in heart, because they will see God
+How good is life for those who hunger and thirst for right relationships, because they will be satisfied.
+How good is life for those who show mercy, because they will be shown mercy.
+How good is life for the pure in heart, because they will see God.

-How good is life for the peacemakers, because they will be called children of God

-How good is life for those who have been persecuted on account of doing what is right, because theirs is the kingdom of the skies
+How good is life for the peacemakers, because they will be called children of God.
+How good is life for those who have been persecuted on account of doing what is right, because theirs is the kingdom of the skies.
 How good is life for you when they insult you and persecute and speak any evil lies against you on account of me.
 Celebrate and shout for joy, because your reward is great in the skies, because this is how they persecuted the prophets before you.

 You are the salt of the land.
 But if the salt becomes unsalty, with what can it be made salty again?
 It is useful for nothing, except to be thrown out and stepped on by humans.